rciorba/devrandom.ro/blog/2020-roll-your-own-parametrized-elixir-tests.md

 ]
 ```

+# Doing it wrong?
+(Probably, but it's so lispy)

-What's interesting about the AST: it's just data!
+What's nice about the AST: it's just data!
 And we know how to manipulate data.

-If we take a close look at the `:do` it's then followed by a `:__block__`, which has a list
+Reading about Elixir's macros I got the impression dealing with the AST is not how you're meant to
+think about it, but personally it just makes most intuitive sense to me, especially given how close
+to the code the AST is (almost a straight 1-to-1 mapping).